JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 m[end-1] # the last element
 ```

 Note that the second element is `5`.
 The reason is, that Julia is column-oriented.
-Element at specific position in a matrix can accessed by `matrix[row_index, column_index]`, i.e. the following code returns the second element in the first row
+Element at specific position in a matrix can accessed by `matrix[row_index, column_index]`.
+The following code returns the second element in the first row

 ```@repl matrices
 m[1, 2]